Minimum income requirements for credit cards

 What if there's no income requirement listed?

 Credit card providers don't legally need to list a minimum income requirement, as your annual earnings are only one of the factors used to assess your application.
-Other key factors include your employment status, assets and savings, existing debt and regular expenses.
+Other factors include your:

-So if you can't find an income requirement, check if you meet the card's other eligibility requirements.
-You could also try contacting the issuer to ask about your eligibility based on how much you earn.
+If you can't find an income requirement, check if you meet the card's other eligibility requirements.
+You could also try contacting the card company and asking about your eligibility.

 *Finder's Chance of Approval feature provides an indication only.
 It is not a guarantee of approval.
 Applications for credit products are always subject to the lender's T&CS and application and lending criteria.